 In the early 2000s, a young Khmer from Battambang’s countryside went to visit family in Bordeaux, France.
 On her way back home she slipped vines into her luggage.

 Ten years later, the four acres of red and rosé wine she cultivates with her family are the first in Cambodia!
 Banan wines, grape juice and brandy can be tasted on the way to Phnom Banan..

 * Wat Kor village

 The village of Wat Kor has very old traditional Khmer houses, one of them was built in 1920.
-The French speaking owner will share with you the story of this house made of precious wood and which was not destroyed during the Khmer Rouge period.
+The French speaking owner (or her niece) will share with you the story of this house made of precious wood and which was not destroyed during the Khmer Rouge period.

 In this village you will see a lot of fruit sellers and farmers who come daily to the market to sell their crops.

 *Thousands Bats Flight

 Every evening at sunset (between 6 and 7PM), an impressive sight as several thousand bats fly out of their cave at Wat Sampeu to spend the night in trees.
 Cambodians used to say that the bats carry the souls of the dead people to heaven.